meteatamel/knative-tutorial/docs/06-helloworldeventing.md

 # Hello World Eventing

-You probably installed [Knative Eventing](https://www.knative.dev/docs/eventing/) when you [installed Knative](https://www.knative.dev/docs/install/).
-If not, [Knative Eventing](https://www.knative.dev/docs/eventing/) has an installation section.
-We are assuming that you already went through it.

 As of v0.5, Knative Eventing defines Broker and Trigger to receive and filter messages.
 This is explained in more detail on [Knative Eventing](https://www.knative.dev/docs/eventing/) page:

 ![Broker and Trigger](https://www.knative.dev/docs/eventing/images/broker-trigger-overview.svg)